derekgaw/signdriver/README.md

 This uses the LPD6803 library to control the strip

+Loads a signCoords.h file containing LED position data Loads a sequence.h file (TBD) that can define the effects

-the sign-coords.h file has now neen hardcoded based on testing in the lab.
+The signCoords.h file has now been hardcoded based on testing in the lab.
-So don't run any of the perl scripts unless you want to clobber your code.
+So don't run any of the perl scripts unless you want to clobber your data.

+NEVER call Color() directly! some of the LED strands have their RGB reversed (as BGR), so you need to call the Wrapper function applyColor(R,G,B, ID) that will do the right thing based on the pixel ID for that sign.

+This also means that each sign is running a slightly different version of the code

 ### Build environment

-* Clone the libraries into the Arduino libaraies folder
+* Clone the libraries into the Arduino libraries folder

     git clone https://github.com/adafruit/LPD6803-RGB-Pixels.git